mb720/pretengineer/_posts/2013-09-11-packer-vagrant-infra.md

 Base images vary depending on the format you're outputting.
-For example, Virtualbox expects an `.iso` image of an operating system, like Ubuntu, as does VMWare.
+For example, Virtualbox expects an `.iso` image of an operating system, like Ubuntu, as does VMware.
 But, while creating an Amazon AMI, you need to give it a base `ami`, which again, is an operating system like Ubuntu.

 To summarize: You have a base image, you apply provisioning of some kind